MaPPmath/mappmath.github.io/pages/1_programs.md

 # High School Challenge

-Modeled after puzzle competitions like the **MIT Mystery Hunt** and **The Game**, our High School Challenge pits young adults against devious mathematical puzzles and games.
+Modeled after puzzle competitions like the **MIT Mystery Hunt** and **DASH (Different Area Same Hunt)**, our High School Challenge pits young adults against fun and engaging mathematical puzzles and games.

 [Learn more about HSC.](/programs/hsc/)